bycho91/bycho91/README.md

 [![bchomba - linkedin](https://img.shields.io/badge/bchomba-linkedin-0A66C2?style=for-the-badge)](https://www.linkedin.com/in/bchomba/)

 ## 😄 What's your deal?
 I currently work as a QA Engineer, but my passion is in web development.
-I enjoy doing this in my free time - for free.
+I enjoy doing this in my spare time - for free.
 But I can definitely enjoy it more if it was my full-time job :)

 ## 🔭 What I'm currently working on:
 Learning how to build a full-stack TODO App using PERN stack.
 While MongoDB seems cool, I'd love to learn the advantages of a relational db.